cmbrandt/cxx-fundamentals/2_class_design_special.md

 ## std::shared_ptr Implementation

-As was shown previously, when the resource is owned by `std::shared_ptr` the copy constructor and copy assignment operator may be defaulted as well.
-This effectively eliminates the need to explicitly define any of the move operations, copy operations, or destructor.
+If the resource is now owned by a `std::shared_ptr`, the manual destructor again is no longer necessary, and both the move constructor and move assignment operator may be default.

 ```cpp
 // Ex 6: std::shared_ptr